execveat/ipcrypt-js/README.md

 ## Overview

-IPCrypt provides three different methods for IP address encryption:
+IPCrypt provides four different methods for IP address encryption:

 1. **Deterministic Encryption**: Uses AES-128 in a deterministic mode, where the same input always produces the same output for a given key.
 This is useful when you need to consistently map IP addresses to encrypted values.

 2. **Non-Deterministic Encryption**: Uses KIASU-BC, a tweakable block cipher, to provide non-deterministic encryption.
 This means the same input can produce different outputs, providing better privacy protection.

 3. **Extended Non-Deterministic Encryption**: An enhanced version of non-deterministic encryption that uses a larger key and tweak size for increased security.

+4. **Prefix-Preserving Encryption**: Uses a dual AES-128 construction to encrypt IP addresses while preserving their prefix structure.
+This is useful for maintaining network topology information while protecting individual addresses.

 ## Usage